Kathryn Jean Hagen

 Why do you write children’s books?

-Children’s books combine all the parts of writing that I hold dear.
+Children’s books combine all the parts of writing I hold dear.
 I love and have always loved stories—listening, telling, reading, and writing stories.
 I love language and discovering the perfect word or phrase to make a story come alive.
 I love digging my teeth into research, not only for nonfiction but also to make my fiction authentic.
 I love wild imagination and quirky humor, both of which have a welcome home in children’s books.

 Where were you born and raised?